Many people believe it’s a kind of elastic wood much like a “rubber”.

 At the end of the lifecycle when the trees are unable to produce latex, they are harvested for rubberwood lumber.

-Since the wood is only produced after the trees reach the end of its production cycle, it’s considered an environmentally friendly sustainable forest product.
+Since the wood is only produced after the trees reach the end of their production cycle, it’s considered an environmentally friendly sustainable forest product.

 However, there are some pros and cons to consider before deciding whether or not to use rubberwood in your home.